 Fairfax County Health Department issues license to haulers.
 Please visit Permit Applications, Forms and Resources page of Fairfax County Health Department or call 703-246-2201 Septic and Well customer service center.

 Groundwater from remediation projects is not allowed into the sanitary sewer unless approved by Fairfax County Industrial Waste Section.
 Groundwater can be disposed of to the storm sewer after obtaining a permit from the Virginia Department of Environmental Quality.
 Additionally, you must contact Fairfax County Fire & Rescue for any groundwater remediation project.
 If the project is within the Towns of Clifton, Herndon, Vienna, or the cities of Falls Church or Fairfax; you must contact those jurisdictions.

 Wastewater can be discharged into a sink or floor drain after the carpet fibers or hair have been screened or filtered from the wastewater.
 This prevents the sanitary sewer from becoming clogged due to the fibers.

-- No, septage transport trucks are not permitted and are prohibited from carrying hazardous waste.
+No, septage transport trucks are prohibited from carrying hazardous waste.
 Fairfax County's Health Department inspects and registers the trucks owned and operated by pump and haul contractors to ensure compliance with Chapter 68.1 of the County Code and Virginia's Sewage Handling and Disposal Regulations (12 VAC 5-610-10 et seq.).